Our Services

 To avoid the metabolic slowdown often seen with long fasts, focus on lifestyle and nutritional habits that gently stimulate calorie burn:

 If you experience persistent fatigue, dizziness, irregular heartbeat, or rapid weight changes, do not ignore these signs.
-To help identify what might be causing your symptoms, you can start by using this free Medically approved LLM Symptom Checker Chat Bot for personalized guidance before your doctor's appointment.
+When metabolic symptoms arise during fasting or dietary changes, it's important to understand what your body is telling you—try this free AI symptom checker to help identify potential causes and get personalized guidance before your doctor's appointment.
 Always speak to a doctor about anything that could be life-threatening or serious.

 By combining sensible dietary choices with smart lifestyle habits, you can support your body's natural detox pathways and keep your metabolism running efficiently—without the crashes that often accompany extreme fasting.
 Always prioritize your health and consult a healthcare professional for personalized guidance.